step-/find-n-run/usr/share/doc/findnrun/plugin.md

 A word of caution: gtkdialog can't display streaming data.
 A tap-command must close its output stream for gtkdialog to populate the list view.

+**Plugin internationalization**

+Source-titles are looked up for [translations](TRANSLATING.md) using GNU Gettext in text domain "findnrun-plugin-PLUGIN-ID", where PLUGIN-ID stands for the `<source-id>` value.

 **Formatter**

 At the moment, all non-builtin source tap-commands are required to end with `| findnrun-formatter --`.
-This contraint might be removed in the future.
+This constraint might be removed in the future.
 So the typical tap-command stanza is:
 ```
   <command> | findnrun-formatter -- <formatter-options>
 ```